Harvest Service at St Stephen’s

 Our Harvest Service this year takes place on Sunday 10th October.

 Our Harvest Service is usually a time when invite everyone to bring and donate something (often non-perishable food or money).
 But why do we hold a harvest celebration?
 Isn’t it just for people in rural communities?

-Firstly, it’s about saying thank you.
+Firstly, it’s about saying thank you…

-Secondly, it’s a time to remember the poor.
+Secondly, it’s a time to remember those in need…

 In Galatians, the Apostle Paul reminds us to “remember the poor” (Galatians 2:10).
 This seems to have been widely adopted in the early church; for example, the book of Acts says the church “gave to anyone who had need” (Acts 2:45), and later, in response to a famine, the disciples gave to help those who were worst affected (Acts 11:27–30).
 So as we reflect on all that we have received, harvest is also a time when we too should “remember the poor”.